collective/collective.contentexport/README.rst

 Exports dexterity content in various formats:

 - xlsx
 - xls
 - csv
 - tsv
 - json
 - yaml
- - html (table)
+- html (a table)
+- zip-file containing all images from image-fields
+- zip-file containing all files from file-fields
- - zip (for images and files and for related images and files)
+- zip-file containing related files and images from relationfields

 Usage